ebu/PlugIt/docs/protocol.md

 ### Mails

 It's possible to send mail using the API.
-All users reply to the mail, if keeping the same subject and send will a response_id will be send back to the PlugIt server using the /mail call.
+All users reply to the mail, if keeping the same subject, the response_id will be send back to the PlugIt service using the /mail call.
 The response_id is secured in the subject and can be trusted (users cannot generate generic response_id).

-The management task check_mail is used to check mails and should be runned inside a cron job on the PlugIt client.
+The management task check_mail is used to check mails and should be runned inside a cron job on the PlugIt Service.
 Relevent configuration (`INCOMING_MAIL` and `MAIL_SENDER`) should also be correct.

 ### ProxyMode

 *ProxyMode* is a special mode and has main differences with normal PlugIt behavior.

-In proxyMode, there is no rendering done by the PlugIt client, and no methods (`/meta/`, `/template/`, `/action/`) to implement.
-The client just forward the call from the user request to your server.
+In proxyMode, there is no rendering done by the PlugIt Proxy, and no methods (`/meta/`, `/template/`, `/action/`) to implement.
+The Proxy just forward the call from the user request to the service.

-The PlugIt server should send back the HTML content who will be displayed to the client.
-Except for the inclusion of the result inside the plugIt webpage, nothing is else is done.
+The PlugIt Service should send back the HTML content who will be displayed to the client.
+Except for the inclusion of the result inside the PlugIt webpage, nothing is else is done.

 #### Parameters

-The PlugIt client will send informations about the client and the request using HTTP headers.
+The PlugIt Proxy will send information about the client and the request using HTTP headers.
 All headers begin by `X-Plugit-`.

 #### CSRF

-EBUio need the presence of a CSRF token on each POST request (as implemented by django) for security issues.
+EBUio needs the presence of a CSRF token on each POST request (as implemented by django) for security issues.

-The plugIt client parse the response of the plugIt server and replace the special token `{~__PLUGIT_CSRF_TOKEN__~}` by the current CSRF token.
+The PlugIt Proxy parse the response of the PlugIt Service and replace the special token `{~__PLUGIT_CSRF_TOKEN__~}` by the current CSRF token.

 If you want to make a post request, use the following snipet in your form: